School of Liberal Studies and the Arts - Lynne Shea, Dean

 School of Education - Jill Hinckley, Dean

-Student Support: includes Advising, Coaching, Drake Center, Placement
+Student Academic Support: includes Advising, Coaching, Drake Center, Placement

 International Education, World Languages

-School of Professional Studies and Science - Dr. John Russo, Dean
+School of Professional Studies and Science - Geoff Burgess, Dean

-School of Educational Design and Research, Dr. Manju Banerjee, Vice President for Education Research and Innovation
+School of Educational Research and Innovation, Dr. Manju Banerjee, Vice President

 - Assignments are relevant and meaningful.